Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Introduction

 \section{Introduction}

 Galaxy formation involves many interacting processes, of which the primary one is the gravitational collapse of baryonic gas into the potential wells of dark matter halos after the decoupling of baryons and photons.
 Since baryonic gas can provide thermal pressure support, the rate at which the gas can dissipate energy (via cooling) is a critical factor in determining the density and temperature at which the gravitational collapse stops \citep{rees_ostriker77}.
-Cooling and heating functions are a traditional way of describing how the internal energy of the gas changes due to radiative processes \citep[e.g.][]{cox_tucker69, dalgarno72, sutherland_dopita93, gnat_sternberg07, martinez_serrano08, lykins13, richings14, wang14, galligan19, romero21}, and hence are important to theoretical modeling of galaxy formation \citep[see the review of \citet{benson10} and references therein, e.g.][]{binney77, rees_ostriker77, silk77, bertschinger85, white_frenk91, kauffmann93, cole94, fardal01, croton06, okamoto08, brooks09}.
+Cooling and heating functions are a traditional way of describing how the internal energy of the gas changes due to radiative processes \citep[e.g.][]{cox_tucker69, sutherland_dopita93, lykins13, wang14}, and determine the thermal evolution of gas \citep[e.g.][]{dalgarno72, gnat_sternberg07}.
+Coupled with other relevant processes, cooling and heating functions help determine the overall evolution of the gas \citep[e.g.][]{martinez_serrano08, richings14, galligan19, romero21}.
+Hence, cooling and heating functions are important to theoretical modeling of galaxy formation \citep[see the review of][]{benson10}.
+For example, the comparison between the gas cooling time and the gravitational freefall time introduces characteristic scales where the two are equal \citep[e.g.][]{rees_ostriker77, silk77, white_frenk91, kauffmann93}.
+Cooling also regulates how efficiently additional gas can accrete onto a (proto)galaxy \citep[e.g.][]{binney77, bertschinger85, cole94, croton06, brooks09}, and the radiation emitted by the accreting gas \citep{fardal01}.
+Gas mass can be lost from a (forming) galaxy due to heating by ionizing radiation from outside the galaxy \citep{okamoto08}.

-Cooling and heating rates are determined by the atomic and molecular composition of the gas, as well as the relative populations of various energy levels and ionization states for each atom and molecule \citep[e.g.][]{spitzer62, dalgarno72, arnaud85, ferland93, sutherland_dopita93, ferland98, ferland09}.
-In the absence of external sources of ionizing radiation, these are set by collisional ionization equilibrium (CIE) and become well-known and relatively simple functions of gas density, metallicity, and temperature only \citep{cox_tucker69, sutherland_dopita93}.
+Given an atomic and molecular composition, and using values for relevant atomic properties, the equilibrium populations of various ionization states and energy levels in a gas can be computed \citep[e.g.][]{spitzer62, arnaud85, ferland93, ferland09}.
+These populations can then be used to determine the cooling and heating rates of the gas \citep[e.g.][]{cox_tucker69, dalgarno72, sutherland_dopita93, ferland98}.
+In the absence of external sources of ionizing radiation, these populations are set by collisional ionization equilibrium (CIE) and become well-known and relatively simple functions of gas density, metallicity, and temperature only \citep{cox_tucker69, sutherland_dopita93}.